A brief outline

 Foreign fallow deer introduced

-A royal Forest (with a capital F) was an area where nobility could hunt deer and was governed by Forest Law.
 The deer you see today are descended from the original herd introduced by Henry I in 1100.
+These were imported from Sicily which was also under Norman rule.

 Rabbits, rabbits everywhere